CityOfPhiladelphia/grafana-iac/README.md

 ### Terraform infrastructure

 Although there is only one environment of Grafana (prod), the terraform infrastructure was designed to enable multiple environments if the need arises.
 There is a primary module in [terraform/modules/grafana](terraform/modules/grafana) which essentially includes the entire core infrastructure.
 The environments in the [terraform/env](terraform/env) folder each use this module with variables relevant to that environment.
 There is also an inline project in [terraform/common](terraform/common) which creates the common KMS.
 Any parameters that may be needed by the server (such as secrets, s3 name, rds url) are also deployed as SSM (systems manager) parameters.

+### CI/CD infrastructure

+Use of the CI/CD enables automatic deployment and testing of the Grafana infrastructure.

+#### CI - All branches and pull requests

+* tflint - Checks invalid values, prohibits poor coding practices
+* terraform fmt - Ensures consistent formatting
+* terraform plan - Investigate what Terraform will do perform merging to main

+#### CD - Main branch only

+* terraform apply - Deploys Terraform infrastructure
+* [indirect] On launch, a server downloads the code from the main branch

+## Development

+When developing new features, it is best to test the full functionality before merging to `main`.
+This is because the CI integration, while thorough for verifying the Terraform code itself, does not verify that the actual code will work as intended.

+### Getting credentials locally

+Check out the credentials that are pulled from Keeper in the [.github/workflows](.github/workflows) files.
+Set those up locally.

+### Developing AWS / Terraform code

+Just use `terraform apply` locally from your development machine.

+### Developing server configuration

+To test server configuration (the server/ folder), push your code to a non-main branch and update the `build_branch` parameter in terraform (in terraform/env/ folder) to that branch name.
+Then, use Terraform apply to update the launch template to pull from that new build branch, then replace the server.
+Since we only have the `prod` environment, this would cause outage.
+Make sure to change the `build_branch` back to main before merging the changes to main.